HamzaElshafie/CUDA_Kernels/softmax/online_softmax.md

 m = \max_{j} x_j
 $$

-If the whole softmax row fits inside one CUDA block, we can do this with two block reductions: one for the max and one for the sum.
-The difficulty appears when the row length `N` is large, for example `KV_LEN` in attention, and the row must be processed in **chunks** because `N` can exceed what a block with at most `1024` threads can cover efficiently.

-Online softmax is the standard way to compute the same numerically stable softmax while **streaming over chunks** of the row, maintaining the correct normalisation as you go.
+If the entire softmax row fits inside a single CUDA block, this is easy to implement using two block reductions:

+- one block max reduction to compute $$m$$
+- one block sum reduction to compute $$\sum e^{x_j - m}$$

+However, in practice, especially in attention, the row length `N` (for example `KV_LEN`) can be **much larger than 1024**, which is the maximum number of threads per block.
+This means:

+- one block cannot cover the entire row
+- the row must be processed in **chunks (tiles)**

+Online softmax exists to solve exactly this problem: computing a **numerically stable softmax while streaming over chunks of a long row**, without needing extra global reductions or multiple kernels.

 ## The key idea behind online softmax

-Online softmax maintains two running quantities while scanning the row:
+Online softmax maintains **two running quantities** while scanning the row:

-- a running maximum value, call it $$m$$
+- a running maximum value, denoted $$m$$
-- a running normalisation term, call it $$l$$
+- a running normalisation term, denoted $$l$$

-After you have processed some prefix of the row, you want:
+After processing some prefix of the row, these satisfy:

 $$
 m = \max(\text{values seen so far})